 In popular missiological literature the theme of our symposium has been discussed under a number of terms.
-From the negative aspect it is spoken of as syncretism or as Christopaganism.
-Writers on the old Spanish Catholic colonies in particular have used the latter term.
+From the negative aspect it latter term.
 In both the Old and New Testaments the people of God were warned about the mixture of pagan religion with their own.
 For this reason it is inevitable that any missionary whose roots are in Scripture will be predisposed to resist anything in the churches he plants which could lead to syncretism.